 We believe that locality and monotonicity are two properties that must be satisfied by any reasonable dynamic measure of performance and/or measure of risk.
 Monotonicity property is natural for any numerical representation of an order between elements of $\cX$. {The locality property essentially means that the values of the LM-measure restricted to a set $A\in\cF$ remain invariant with respect to the values of the arguments outside of the same set $A\in\cF$; in particular, the events that will not happen in the future do not change the value of the measure today. }

-Among the most recognized ones are {dynamic risk measures\footnote{Formally, we will consider negatives of dynamic risk measures and call them monetary utility measures, as typically risk measures are assumed to be counter monotone, rather than monotone.}} and dynamic performance measures {(dynamic acceptability indices)}.
+Among the most recognized ones are {dynamic risk measures} and dynamic performance measures {(dynamic acceptability indices)}.
 These classes of measures have been extensively studied in the literature over the past decade.